11 Best Tea Books Every Tea Lover Needs In Their Tea Book Collection

 The story takes place in a traditional tea farming village.
 The main character defies her family and tradition by giving birth to a child out of wedlock.
 That child is given up for adoption but even living in California, she’s still connected to the art of making tea.

-Check out The Cornish Cream Tea Bus and The Vintage Teacup Club
+Want to read more tea novels?
+There’s also The Cornish Cream Tea Bus, and The Vintage Teacup Club.

 6. Best Historical Book On Tea: The True History of Tea